mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 	use 21 for the backend arguments -I and -O Inv
 ```

-The result is 70 ms ~3 buffers = Driver + ALSA + jack_iodelay.
+The result is 70 ms ~3 buffers = Driver + ALSA + JACK Async mode.
 This is one buffer more than a native ALSA implementation.

+From Ubuntu Hirsute 21.4, QJackCtl exposes a "Use server synchronous mode" checkbox in the sound card preferences.
+It is grayed out by default but becomes active if "Enable JACK D-Bus interface" is checked as well.
+In this case the JACK mixing is done after Mixxx in the same time interval.

 ## Conclusion